jack-champagne/jack-champagne/README.md

 😄

-Check out [my blog](https://www.jackchampagne.com/) for more information about me!
+Check out [my blog](https://www.jackchampagne.com/) to see my ramblings on Rust, low-level systems, abstract algebra, fun facts, and some homelabbing